Data on the pulp and paper sector are obtained from two sources:

 - UK Forest Products Association (UKFPA) provides figures on inputs to the integrated pulp and paper mills and

-- Confederation of Paper Industries (CPI) provides figures on pulp and paper production.
+- Confederation of Paper Industries (CPI) provides figures on total UK pulp and paper production.

-The data collected on inputs cover the type of input (roundwood, sawmill products), the type of wood (softwood, hardwood) and, for UK roundwood inputs, the country of origin (England, Scotland, Wales or Northern Ireland).
+The data collected on inputs cover the type of input (roundwood, sawmill products) and the type of wood (softwood, hardwood).

 Production data covers wood pulp (mechanical or semi-chemical), recovered fibre pulp and paper & paperboard.
 Paper & paperboard production are available for the following categories: graphic papers, sanitary & household papers, packaging materials and other paper & paperboard.
 Data are also collected on UK "production" of waste paper, which is the amount recovered from the UK for re-use in the UK or for export.